-9.15 In cases where it is considering whether to exercise its power to make a prohibition order against an individual performing functions in relation to exempt regulated activities by virtue of an exemption from the general prohibition under Part XX of the Act, the FCA will consider whether the particular unfitness might be more appropriately dealt with by making an order disapplying the exemption using its power under section 329 of the Act.
-I most cases where the FCA is concerned about the fitness and propriety of a specific making an order disapplying the exemption using its power under section 329 of the Act.
+In cases where it is considering whether to exercise its power to make a prohibition order against an individual performing functions in relation to exempt regulated activities by virtue of an exemption from the general prohibition under Part XX of the Act, the FCA will consider whether the particular unfitness might be more appropriately dealt with by making an order disapplying the exemption using its power under section 329 of the Act.
 In most cases where the FCA is concerned about the fitness and propriety of a specific individual in relation to exempt regulated activities by virtue of an exemption under Part XX of the Act, it will be more appropriate to make an order prohibiting the individual from performing functions in relation to exempt regulated activities than to make a disapplication order.

-9.16 When considering whether to exercise its power to make a prohibition order against an exempt person, the FCA will consider all relevant circumstances including, where appropriate, the factors set out in paragraph 9.9.
+When considering whether to exercise its power to make a prohibition order against an exempt person, the FCA will consider all relevant circumstances including, where appropriate, the factors set out in paragraph 9.9.

-Prohibition orders against other individuals
+Prohibition orders against other individuals 9.17

-- 9.17 Where the FCA is considering making a prohibition order against an individual other than an individual referred to in paragraphs 9.8 to 9.14, the FCA will consider the severity of the risk posed by the individual, and may prohibit the individual where it considers this is appropriate to achieve one or more of its statutory objectives. - 9.18 When considering whether to exercise its power to make a prohibition order against such an individual, the FCA will consider all the relevant circumstances of the case.
+Where the FCA is considering making a prohibition order against an individual other than an individual referred to in paragraphs 9.8 to 9.14, the FCA will consider the severity of the risk posed by the individual, and may prohibit the individual where it considers this is appropriate to achieve one or more of its statutory objectives.

+When considering whether to exercise its power to make a prohibition order against such an individual, the FCA will consider all the relevant circumstances of the case.
 These may include, but are not limited to, where appropriate, the factors set out in paragraph 9.9.

-Applications for variation or revocation of prohibition orders
+Applications for variation or revocation of prohibition orders 9.19

-- 9.19 When considering whether to grant or refuse an application to revoke or vary a prohibition order, the FCA will consider all the relevant circumstances of a case.
-These may include, but are not limited to: - (1) the seriousness of the misconduct or other unfitness that resulted in the order; - (2) the amount of time since the original order was made; - any steps taken subsequently by the individual to remedy the misconduct or other unfitness; - any evidence which, had it been known to the FCA at the time, would have been relevant to the FCA's decision to make the prohibition order; - (5) all available information relating to the individual's honesty, integrity or competence since the order was made, including any repetition of the misconduct which resulted in the prohibition order being made; - (6) where the FCA's finding of unfitness arose from incompetence rather than from dishonesty or lack of integrity, evidence that this unfitness has been or will be remedied; for example, this may be achieved by the satisfactory completion of relevant training and obtaining relevant qualifications, or by supervision of the individual by his employer;
+When considering whether to grant or refuse an application to revoke or vary a prohibition order, the FCA will consider all the relevant circumstances of a case.
+These may include, but are not limited to:

+- (1) the seriousness of the misconduct or other unfitness that resulted in the order; - (2) the amount of time since the original order was made; - (3) any steps taken subsequently by the individual to remedy the misconduct or other unfitness; - (4) any evidence which, had it been known to the FCA at the time, would have been relevant to the FCA's decision to make the prohibition order: - (5) all available information relating to the individual's honesty, integrity or competence since the order was made, including any repetition of the misconduct which resulted in the prohibition order being made; - (6) where the FCA's finding of unfitness arose from incompetence rather than from dishonesty or lack of integrity, evidence that this unfitness has been or will be remedied; for example, this may be achieved by the satisfactory completion of relevant training and obtaining relevant qualifications, or by supervision of the individual by his employer; - (7) the financial soundness of the individual concerned; and - (8) whether the individual will continue to pose the level of risk to consumers or confidence in the financial system which resulted in the original prohibition if it is lifted.